pawarbi/blog/_pages/about.md

 My name is Sandeep Pawar.
 I am a Data Science professional, currently working in Pharmacy Analytics team at [Humana](https://www.humana.com/) as Sr. Data Visualization Engineer.
 I use advanced data analytics, Statistics, Machine Learning to help improve health & well-being of our members.

-You can watch my chat with Ben Ferry below :
+You can watch my chat with Ben Ferry to learn about me, my work and data :

 [![IMAGE_ALT](https://img.youtube.com/vi/5Nfd0StYseU/0.jpg)](https://www.youtube.com/watch?v=5Nfd0StYseU)

 Prior to Humana, I worked at Cree Lighting as Data Analytics Engineer.
 My background is in Mechanical Engineering & Product Development.
 After graduating with an M.S in Mechanical Engineering, I worked as research engineer focused on using engineering simulation tools  ([Finite Element Analysis](https://en.wikipedia.org/wiki/Finite_element_method), [Computational Fluid Dynamics](https://www.simscale.com/docs/simwiki/cfd-computational-fluid-dynamics/what-is-cfd-computational-fluid-dynamics/)) to analyze products.
 I am co-inventor of 4 patents related to thermal management of lighting fixtures.
 For 10+ years, I worked in a cross-disciplinary team of engineers to analyze structural and thermal performance of industrial and semiconductor products.
 I used to design physical tests using [DOE](https://asq.org/quality-resources/design-of-experiments), gather data, analyze it, create simulation models and recommend design changes to the product engineers.
 Now as a Data Science professional, I do the same thing but with different tools and data.